Pi Cluster Documentation

 • jdbc-uri

-See further details in Connected from applications - Secrets.
+See further details in Connecting from applications - Secrets.

 The secret generated can be automatically decoded using the following command: